suvelocity/recoil-boilerplate/README.md

 ## Tasks 4: Add an edit option to SideBarItem!

-In SideBarList render: each item should have the following props so we can update them:
+In SideBarItem render: each item should have the following props so we can update them:

 1. Name: //string read only
 2. Width: //input type=text